Skip to content

 BRANDING

-Keeping your branding consistent is important; you’ll eventually be recognized by your colors and logo.
+Keeping your branding consistent is important; you will eventually be recognized by your colors and logo.

 You can also check out my website here to see how I have color as part of my branding:

-Note: As an author it’s important for you to have an author website.
+Note: As an author, you really do need to have an author website.

-I’m a working children’s ghostwriter, rewriter, editor, and coach.
-I can help turn your story into a book you’ll be proud to be author of, one that’s publishable and marketable.
+I’m a working children’s ghostwriter, rewriter, and coach.
+I can help turn your idea, outline, or manuscript into a book you’ll be proud to be the author of, one that’s publishable and marketable.

 Leave a Reply Cancel reply